Sony CEO Reveals The Playstation 5 Consoles Are Completely Sold Out

 “Everything is sold.
 Absolutely everything is sold,” Ryan said.
 “I’ve spent much of the last year trying to be sure that we can generate enough demand for the product.
 And now in terms of my executive bandwidth, I’m spending a lot more time on trying to increase supply to meet that demand.”

-Jim Ryan also said Coronavirus has added challenges on the production side, but even if they had more units, they would probably still face he same result.
-In business, this is a good thing, especially for a product with the price point of $399 & $499.
+Jim Ryan also said Coronavirus has added challenges on the production side, but even if they had more units, they would probably still face the same results.
+In business, this is a good thing, especially for a product with a price point of $399 & $499.
 Even with the world in a financial crisis and unemployment rates higher than ever, Sony isn’t having any issues selling their product, which says a lot about the demand.

 Comments